SorenRusbjerg/CarND-PID-Control-Project/WriteUp.md

 The speed control is just a simple PI controller, where negative errors have a different gain, as they correspond to braking.
 This was chosen as speed control is a simpler task than steering.

+**Resubmit changes**
+After first submition PID parameter have been tuned further with higher Kd gain and lower kp gain, to get more stable drive.
+Then the speed have been decreased to 40mph to 55mph.
+Also Im in doubt if different computers run with different sample rates, which can affect control a lot, and therefore tuning on other computers might be different from my computer?

 **Final parameters**
+First submit:
 pid_steer: Kp=0.084050, Ki= 0.0104622135, Kd=0.033756267
+pid_speed: Kp=0.4, Ki=0.05

+Second submit:
+pid_steer: Kp=0.065, Ki=0.0104, Kd=0.065);
 pid_speed: Kp=0.4, Ki=0.05

 Two videos showing the car running on the track using: